-The start of a new year is a good time to review your estate planning goals and it is a good time to make necessary provisions in the event of your incapacity or death.
+Many clients come to us in the fall, determined to have their estate and incapacity planning in place before the end of the year.
+Or clients ask us to update their wills before they leave for vacation in case anything should happen to them while they are travelling.
+However, we recommend that you (and every adult) make provisions in the event of your incapacity or death if you haven’t already.
 Such planning not only enables you to take control of your financial and health care matters, it also communicates your wishes to your family and friends so they are not left wondering how to handle your affairs.

 On September 1, 2011, amended legislation came into effect with respect to powers of attorney, representation agreements, and advance directives.